SiebenCorgie/vola/crates/vola-ast/README.md

 The main structures are defined in `src/lib.rs` and most `src/*` files.
 The tree-sitter parser is implemented in `src/parser.rs` and all sibling modules.

+## Hints

+- There is a `dot` feature in the `dot` module, which lets you translate an AST to a DOT-Graph and safe it as SVG.